QuillPusher/QP_Drafts/baidyanath/cppyy.md

 Python objects for C++ entities. `CPyCppyy` uses separate proxy classes for each type of object.
-It also includes helper classes, for example, `Converters.cxx` helps convert Python type objects to C++ type objects, while `Executors.cxx` is used to execuate a function and convert its return value to a Python object, so that it can be used inside Python.
+It also includes helper classes, for example, `Converters.cxx` helps convert Python type objects to C++ type objects, while `Executors.cxx` is used to execute a function and convert its return value to a Python object, so that it can be used inside Python.

 ### cppyy